Tinyu01/vehicle-registration-system/README.md

 - Stores registrations in a TreeMap (sorted by license plate)
 - Provides array access to the sorted registrations
 - Contains sample registration data
+- Allows adding new registrations

 ### RegistrationSearch

-Implements binary search to find registrations:
+Implements binary search and user interaction:
-- Searches by license plate number
+- Searches by license plate number using binary search
-- Demonstrates efficient search in a sorted array
-- Includes a main method to demonstrate functionality
+- Provides an interactive command-line interface
+- Handles user input for searching and adding registrations
+- Validates user input for correct formatting

+## Features

+- **Search for Registrations**: Quickly find vehicle registrations using binary search
+- **Add New Registrations**: Add new registrations to the system
+- **View All Registrations**: Display all registrations in the database
+- **User Input Validation**: Ensures license plates follow the correct format
+- **Interactive Menu System**: Easy-to-use command-line interface

 ## How It Works

-1. The `Database` class initializes with a predefined set of registrations
-2. Registrations are stored in a TreeMap to ensure they're sorted by license plate number
-3. The `RegistrationSearch` class retrieves the sorted array of registrations
+1. The application displays a menu with options for searching, adding, viewing, or exiting
+2. User selects an option and follows the prompts
-4. Binary search is used to efficiently find a registration by license plate number
+3. For searches, binary search efficiently finds registrations by license plate
+4. New registrations are added to the system (in memory for this version)
 5. Results are displayed to the user

 ## Implementation Details